 For those who want a printer with the capabilities fit for home use, here are some printers you may want to look at.

-Compact and inexpensive and priced at $89.99, the Brother MFC-J460DW is a nice all-in-one option for the average home user.
-All-in-one machines are the most popular inkjet on the market.
+Compact and inexpensive, the Brother MFC-J491DW is a nice all-in-one option for the average home user.
+All-in-one machines are the most popular inkjets on the market.
 Appreciated for their ability to print, scan and copy, all three functions are very useful features to have at your fingertips.
-The Brother MFC-J460DW’s ink cartridges (LC201) are considerably less expensive than other similarly priced printers and its wireless connectivity option makes printing from anywhere a snap.
+The Brother MFC-J491DW’s LC3013 ink cartridges are considerably less expensive than other similarly priced printers and its wireless connectivity option makes printing from anywhere a snap.
 The automatic duplex printing function saves paper and money, allowing you to print on both sides of the page with the push of a button.

-What I like most about both of these options is the fact that they both require 4 ink cartridges (black, cyan, magenta and yellow).
+What I like most about both of these options is the fact that they both require multiple ink cartridges.
 Some inkjet printers on the market require just two cartridges (a black and tri-color).
 What gets to be cumbersome about the two cartridge variety is the fact that when one particular color is low you’ll need to replace the entire cartridge.
 With a four color ink tank, you only need to replace the problem color which saves you frustration and money in the long run.

 Recommended Printers for Business Use

 Finding the right printer for your business is a tricky task.
 Every company has different printing habits and every business printer has different functions they do well.
 To make a calculated assessment of what your company’s habits are, take a look at our small business printer guide here.
 In the meantime, we will take a look at two inexpensive business savvy printers that might just suit your company’s needs.